Jean de Marville

 Jean de Marville (died July 1389) was a sculptor who worked at the end of the fourteenth century.
 He is known for his work on the Carthusian monastery of Champmol for Philip the Bold, Duke of Burgundy at a time when the Burgundy became a major cultural centre of Europe.

-Origins
+Life

 From his name it appears that de Marville originated in Marville in what is now the department of Meuse, in northern France.
 He worked in Burgundy.
 Some say that he was Flemish.
 He is also known by the names Hennequin or Hannequin de Marvile, Jan van Mergem, Jehan de Marville or de Mervile.